 FIT should confirm that the theme is appropriate for the new dataset.
 If not, the proposal should be passed to the relevant FIT Lead for FIT consideration.

-Does the dataset fit the definition of geospatial Framework data in statute (ORS 276A.500 (5))?
-If yes, continue to #4.

-Is a data source identified?
-Is the data source a public body as defined in statute (ORS 276A.500 (6))?
-Has the data source been consulted regarding the proposal to include the dataset on the OGIC Framework Data Element List?
+Is a custodian identified?

-Determine if the new dataset would be a foundational or secondary data element.
+Determine if the new dataset is a foundational or secondary data element.

-Determine the frequency the data element must be shared.

 Documentation of #’s 1-6 above should be provided to the Framework Coordinator.

 Removing an Existing Framework Data Element